 Give consistent positive feedback

-Giving positive feedback to children when they follow the rules or achieve key developmental goals makes them feel supported and increases the likelihood that they will engage in similar behavior in the future.
-Being consistent and descriptive when applauding a child’s behavior while conveying sincerity and enthusiasm is critical to children’s improvement and success.
+Giving positive feedback to children when they follow the rules or achieve key developmental goals makes them feel supported.
+It also increases the likelihood that they will engage in similar behavior in the future.
+Being consistent and descriptive when applauding a child’s behavior while conveying sincerity and enthusiasm is critical to a child’s improvement and success.

 Create plenty of opportunities for practice